-Depending upon the length of time that applicants may need to wait to receive assistance, the VHA may use a one- or two-step application process.
+Depending upon the length of time that applicants may need to wait to receive assistance, the PHAVHA may use a one- or two-step application process.

-A one-step process will be used when it is expected that a family will be selected from the interest list within 60 days of the date of application.
+A one-step process will be used when it is expected that a family will be selected from the waiting interest list within 60 days of the date of application.
 At application, the family must provide all of the information necessary to establish family eligibility and level of assistance.

-A two-step process will be used when it is expected that a family will not be selected from the interest list for at least 60 days from the date of application.
+A two-step process will be used when it is expected that a family will not be selected from the waiting interest list for at least 60 days from the date of application.

-Under the two-step application process, the VHA initially will require families to provide only the information needed to make an initial assessment of the family's eligibility.
+Under the two-step application process, the PHA_VHA initially will require families to provide only the information needed to make an initial assessment of the family's eligibility2, and to determine the family's placement on the waiting list.
 The family will be required to provide all of the information necessary to establish family eligibility and level of assistance when the family is selected from the waiting list.

-To apply, families access the VHA's website.
+To apply, families access the PHAVHA's website.
 A link will be provided directing families to the online application portal.
 The application portal will not accept incomplete applications, but will notify families of any missing information.